 Once a social hub for the maritime community in Burnham, subsequently a boarding house and a care home for children and now a private residence once more.

-Although this building was standing by the time of the Peachey Williams survey of 1838 it is likely it was a private residence of some importance at that time, as it is one of only two listed as ‘House and lawn’ rather than ‘House and garden’ suggesting the owners were of the leisured class.
+This building (on the corner at middle right in the picture above) was standing by the time of the Peachey Williams survey of 1838.
+It is likely it was a private residence of some importance at that time, as it is one of only two listed as ‘House and lawn’ rather than ‘House and garden’, suggesting the owners were of the leisured class.

 The first reference to the ‘Steam Packet Inn’ is in 1861 when the Licensee is given as John Neck.
 Throughout the 1860’s it provided commercial accommodation and some stabling facilities.
 Next door to the Customs House, it was a popular rendezvous for the seafaring community.

 The name of the inn refers to ships operating maritime postal services so it is often found near quays from which such services were operated.
 We have no evidence to suport the idea that a packet ship postal service ever operated to Burnham but the jetty was used by stream ships which may possibly have carried mail.
 Also the proximity to the Customs House may have influenced the naming.